-FB Group Pages are like water coolers in offices and factories... they are merely places for idle conversation, gossip and the odd inspiration thought.
-They can act as bulletin boards, directing viewers to "read more" at blogs or forums or even redirect readers to other websites... but nobody should expect anything meaningful to go on there... and last!
-Archiving was never a strong point of FB...
-FB Groups as we all know have become free-for-all locations... sort of the MMA of the social media world.
+FB Group Pages are like water coolers in offices and factories.
+They are merely places for idle conversation, gossip and the odd inspiration thought.
+They can act as bulletin boards, directing viewers to "read more" at blogs or forums or even redirect readers to other websites, but nobody should expect anything meaningful to go on there, and last!
+Archiving was never a strong point of FB.
+Worst of all, FB Groups, as we all know, have become free-for-all locations – sort of the MMA of the social media world.

 Forums are a step up – with more staying power